FlutterFlow/flutterflow-documentation/docs/resources/control-flow/user-interactivity/forms/form-widgets/switch.md

 ## SwitchListTile

-The **SwitchListTile** widget combines the functionality of a switch with a list tile, providing a more comprehensive option for displaying toggle switches alongside additional information.
+The **SwitchListTile** widget combines the functionality of a switch with a **[ListTile](../../../../ui/widgets/built-in-widgets/list-grid.md#listtile-widget)**, providing a more comprehensive option for displaying toggle switches alongside additional information.
 This widget includes a switch, a title, and an optional subtitle, all within a single, cohesive element.

 SwitchListTile is ideal for use cases where you want to provide more context or descriptive text alongside the switch, such as in a settings menu or a form with detailed options.